Urvashiaswal/Sales-Analysis-Dashboard/README.md

 # Sales-Analysis-Dashboard
-Sales Analysis Dashboard on Power BI
+Sales Analysis Dashboard using Power BI tool
+This is end to end Power BI Project